-A fall in wholesale prices led to a fall in the energy price cap for July to September, but two increases in October and January are a real worry for most people, and especially for millions of pensioners who no longer qualify for the Winter Fuel Payment this winter if they aren’t claiming benefits.
+A fall in wholesale prices led to a fall in the energy price cap for July to September, but three increases in October last year and January and April this year are a real worry for most people, and especially for millions of pensioners who no longer qualify for the Winter Fuel Payment if they aren’t claiming benefits.

 Here, we explain what the price cap means for you and what you can do to keep energy costs down.